eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-hpca.md

 	- Working knowledge in Kubernetes, Rancher or Docker swarm.
 	- Ability to write clean and effective Godoc comments
 + Preferred Skills: Tensorflow, Slurm, Kubernetes
++ data science skills:
+	- Excellent understanding of ML, NLP, and statistical methodologies
+	- Excellent programming skills (Java/Python/R/Sas)
+	- Ability to test ideas and adapt methods quickly end to end from data extraction to implementation and validation
+	- Experience with search engines, classification algorithms, recommendation systems, and relevance evaluation methodologies a plus
+	- Specific Big Data experience on cloud computing platforms with technologies such as Hadoop, Mahout, Pig, Hive and Spark a plus
+	- 7+ years of experience with Data Science and Statistics, preferably in Life Sciences, and more specifically, in pharmaceuticals.
+	- The ability to tell a story about data, in particular with visualization.
+	- Solid understanding of statistics and the design and analysis of experiments.
+Solid skills in statistical language, SAS.
+	- Provides automated and ad-hoc analysis of experiments.
+	- Assesses and validates reliability of source data and business systems used to develop performance metrics.
+	- Prepares recommendations and conclusions based on data summaries and communicates this information in a credible, convincing and timely manner.
+	- Explores existing data for insights and recommends additional sources of data for improvements.
+	- Guide the architecture of “big-data” business processes with an eye towards robustness, parsimony and reproducibility (at senior levels)
+	- Define and develop software for the analysis and manipulation of large and very large data-sets
+	- Narrate stories (sometimes to a non-technical audience) about our content and processes by data analysis and visualization
+	- Collaborate with scientists, product groups and content groups to perform “big data” aggregations, fusion and manipulations of important data-sets
+	- This is a thought leader.
+	- Define, manipulate, aggregate and use both structured and unstructured "big data" in order to support descriptive and predictive analytics across the businesses.
+	- Adept at all aspects of technical communications, including using presentations technologies (e.g. WebEx, PowerPoint) and software demonstrations.
+	- Data Collections: Expertise in large data collection and processing including ETL, workflow and delivery of data
+	- Business Intelligence (BI) tool like Qlik or Tableau
++ data science skill set:
+	- Advanced knowledge of ElasticSearch/Solr/Lucene.
+	- Advanced knowledge of backend paradigms
+	- Knowledge with vector space models, text classification and categorization
+	- Implement high quality code in an agile software development environment.
+	- Able to respond and present work to peers, answer in-depth questions, accept constructive feedback, and modify product accordingly.

+###	Skill Sets Fo Research Internships with Alibaba Group

 + Quantum Algorithm for Near-term Quantum Devices
 	- A general-purpose fault-tolerant quantum computer will require millions of physical qubits and millions of quantum gate operations.
 With quantum computers of significant size now on the horizon, we should understand how to best exploit the initially limited abilities and how to develop and run useful quantum algorithms within the limited circuit depth of intermediate size quantum devices with limited error correction.
 + Research in Practical Applications of Quantum-Safe Communication